gbunce-studygroup/Global_website_framework/README.md

 ### Grunt tasks:

-Six pre-set grunt tasks have been setup in gruntfile.js these are:
+Five pre-set grunt tasks have been setup in gruntfile.js these are:
 - `grunt server`
 - `grunt minify`
 - `grunt staging`